davidkorea/linux/resume.md

 # Skills
-1. Good understanding of cloud computing and linux virtualization technology
+1. Good understanding of cloud computing and linux virtualization technology.
 2. Hands-on experience in building Openstack and Kubernetes.
 3. Familiar with sentiment analysis algorithm imbedded in game chat system.
 4. Deep AWS product knowledge and understanding of product features